SoftUni-Internal/interactive-content/EN/05-Table-Relations/03-Relational-Schema.md

 The schemas are meant to display graphicly the entities and their relations and nothing more than that.

-Now let's have a step by step guide how to create the schemas.
+Now let's have a step-by-step guide on how to create the schemas.

 1. Click on "Database" then select "Reverse Engineer"